Date and Time

 View Answer:

-Interview Response: The getFullYear() method returns the year of the specified date according to local time, and getYear() method is deprecated.
-We should not use it.
+Interview Response: The getYear() method returns the year minus 1900, while getFullYear() returns the four-digit year.
+The getYear() method is deprecated and should not be used.

 Technical Response: The getFullYear() method returns the year of the specified date according to local time.
 The getYear() method is deprecated, and you should not use it but instead follow the current MDN recommendations (It does not work well with date years after 2000).